 Fresh fruit and vegetables have more fibre, vitamins and minerals than fruit juice.
 Since there is no fibre in fruit juice, and because it is in a liquid form, it does not fill you up as much as whole fruit and vegetables.

 Did you know that you would need to process up to 6 oranges to get just one glass of juice?
 That is more than you could eat in one sitting!

 - 9Should we let students 'graze' on 'brain foods' in class?

 No. Grazing between meals can lead to weight gain and tooth decay and promotes unhealthy snacking habits.
-Having a set Crunch&Sip breaks allow students to re-fuel during a specified time between main meals.
-Set Crunch&Sip breaks also allow teachers to more effectively monitor what foods are being eaten in the classroom.
+Having a set time for Crunch&Sip allow students to re-fuel between main meals.
+Consuming Crunch&Sip during a set time also allow teachers to more effectively monitor what foods are being eaten in the classroom.

 Many teachers report that grazing is more disruptive.
 Students may choose inappropriate times to eat their fruit and veg and it can mean that some students do not participate as it is not seen as compulsory.
 Other students may eat excessive amounts because they see it as a way of avoiding work.

 - 10How can we make fruit and vegetables more appealing to children?